phucgari/bank-atm-generic/README.md

-# Bank ATM System Simulation
+# Bank ATM System Generic Simulation

 A console-based Bank ATM System simulation built with Java 17+ (Core only, no frameworks).